Emergency Medical Technician-Basic

 The EMT-Basic Program takes one semester to complete.
 All deadlines (registration, financial aid, etc) are identical to those found in the COM Academic Calendar.
-Upon completion, students must take a state certification exam to become eligible to work in the state of Texas.
+Upon completion, students must take a national certification exam and apply for state certification to become eligible to work in the state of Texas.

 **Accelerated course, 10 weeks

 - Apply to the College (click the "Learn More" button next to the term which best describes you--graduating HS, transfer student, etc.) if you are a new student or have not attended classes at COM for 1 year.
 For "Major" please choose Paramedic Certificate (this does not obligate you to the full program--that is just where EMT-B is found).
 Complete all College requirements (placement testing, meningitis vaccine, etc.)